Athens Best Monuments

 - Hotel St George Lycabettus, with beautiful views of Athens and the Acropolis

 - Kolonaki is the posh area of Athens for premier luxury shopping, pricey restaurants, and very expensive boutiques and art galleries.
-Celebrities, old Athenians, new-rich, and wannabe rich all mixed together along with art galleries, super expensive delis, and very high-end shopping.
+Celebrities, old Athenians, new-rich, and wannabe rich all mixed along with art galleries, super expensive delis, and very high-end shopping.

 How to get to Kolonaki Athens?